SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 You should also have a good understanding of how the ASP.NET Core [Startup](https://docs.asp.net/en/latest/fundamentals/startup.html) class is used in configuring the application services and the middleware used in the app.
 Specifically pay particular attention to the usage of the `Configure()` and `ConfigureService())` methods.

-With regard to CloudFoundry, you should have a good understanding of CloudFoundry OAuth2 security services (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) and/or [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)).
+With regard to Cloud Foundry, you should have a good understanding of Cloud Foundry OAuth2 security services (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) and/or [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)).

 In order to use the Security provider you need to do the following:

-* Create and bind an instance of a CloudFoundry OAuth2 service to your application.
+* Create and bind an instance of a Cloud Foundry OAuth2 service to your application.
 * Configure any additional settings the Security provider will need.
 (Optional)
-* Add the CloudFoundry configuration provider to the ConfigurationBuilder.
+* Add the Cloud Foundry configuration provider to the ConfigurationBuilder.
 * Add and Use the security provider in the application.
 * Secure your endpoints

 ##### 1.2.1 Add NuGet Reference
-To make use of the provider, you need to add a reference to the Steeltoe CloudFoundry Security NuGet.
+To make use of the provider, you need to add a reference to the Steeltoe Cloud Foundry Security NuGet.

 The provider can be found in the `Steeltoe.Security.Authentication.CloudFoundry` package.